cronologic-de/ug_tbt2pcie/source/introduction.rst

 The `TimeTagger4 <https://www.cronologic.de/product/timetagger>`_ and
 `xTDC4-PCIe <https://www.cronologic.de/product/xtdc4-pcie>`_ time-to-digital
-(TDC) cards are available as external desktop versions, referred to as the TBT variant.
+(TDC) converters by `cronologic GmbH & Co.
+KG <https://www.cronologic.de>`_ are available as external desktop versions, referred to as the TBT variant.
 Conventional Thunderbolt cables can be used to connect the TBT variants of our products to any Thunderbolt port and to any USB4 port that support PCIe.